vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions/Inverse.md

 ### Description
 Returns the opposite rotation.
-This is often used to undo rotations to perform local-space modifications before re-applying the rotation.
+This is often used to undo rotations to perform local space modifications before re-applying the rotation.

 ---
 Return to [Quaternions.](../Quaternions.md)